akozlov75/rp-demo/README.md

 ## **Important thing**

-Now we can make and push changes to branch and have release pull request for review.
-Remember to use [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/#specification) in your commit messages to get changes in to release pull request.
+Now we can make and push changes to branch and have a release pull-request for review.
+Remember to use [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/#specification) in your commit messages to get changes in to release pull-request.

-## Example of release-please usage in project
+## Example of release-please usage in the project

 ```mermaid
 flowchart TD